RuchaMK/practice_apex/README.md

 	You have a custom object called "CustomInvoice__c" with a master-detail relationship to the standard object "Account".
 	You want to update the "Account" custom field Last Invoice DateTime with Date  whenever a related "CustomInvoice__c" record is created or updated.
 19.  __TriggerScenario_9__\
-	Roll Up Summary - Find sum of all related Opportunities Amount and update on related Account.
+	C-P: Roll Up Summary - Find sum of all related Opportunities Amount and update on related Account.
 Create a field Opportunity amount on Account object and write a trigger on Opportunity to populate the total sum of all opportunity Amount on Account Object Opportunity amount field
 20.  __TriggerScenario_10__\
 	You have a custom object called "Opportunity__c" with a field named "Stage__c".
 Whenever an Opportunity record is updated to change the Stage to "Closed Won", you need to create a new "Revenue__c" record with the same amount as the Opportunity's "Amount__c" field.
 21.  __TriggerScenario_11__\